2007-01-29 Wx Forecast and Discussion

-Like yesterday, the Valley is foggy with temperatures in the mid 30s.
-Temperature at Blue Canyon and Forrest Hill is in the low 40s.
+Surface conditions are pretty much unchanged in the ARB.
+Fog is reported in the Valley with temperatures in the low 30s at 12 UTC.
+Temperature at Blue Canyon and Forrest Hill is in the mid to upper 30s.
 At higher elevation, where there is snowpack, the temperature is well below freezing.

 00-72 Hour forecast